15 Things Broke People Always Seem to Waste Money On

 Car Upgrades

-If someone’s struggling to keep up with payments, dropping more money into aesthetics is just denial with horsepower.
-Priorities get distorted when appearances matter more than progress.
-A quiet car with a paid-off title beats a flashy ride with repo papers on the way.
+If you’re struggling with car payments, pouring more money into looks is just denial.
+A quiet car with a paid-off title beats a flashy ride with repossession papers on the way.

 Starbucks and Daily Coffee Runs